scriptPilot/app-framework/README.md

 To [Firebase Hosting](https://firebase.google.com/docs/hosting/)

-- Run `npm run dbrules` to overwrite the Firebase database rules with the content of *databaseRules.json*
+- Run `npm run database` to overwrite the Firebase database rules with the content of *database-rules.json*
+- Run `npm run storage` to overwrite the Firebase storage rules with the content of *storage-rules.json*
-- Run `npm run deploy` to push newest build to Firebase Hosting
+- Run `npm run hosting` to push newest build to Firebase Hosting
 - For rollback: Change the version in *www/.htaccess* file to the previous one and run `npm run deploy`

 To your own server